chenchenzi/manytones/_pages/about.md

 We are expanding the ManyTones team!

 ManyTones is supported by ManyLanguages.
 We use the [Canvas](https://canvas.psysciacc.org/) system to communicate with team members and track research progress.
-To register for our membership website, please visit https://member.psysciacc.org/.
-You can register for the Psychological Science Accelerator and/or ManyLanguages, as we use the same Canvas system to communicate with members and track studies.
+To register for our membership website, please visit [https://member.psysciacc.org/](https://member.psysciacc.org/).

 <!-- Xinbing Luo (University of Cambridge): xl538@cam.ac.uk -->